RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

   caption="RAK813 DFU Bluetooth Radio"
 />

-* Use the nRF official phone app nRF Connect to connect to the device's Bluetooth.
+* Use the nRF official phone app nRF connect to the device's Bluetooth.

 * To upgrade the firmware, you need to import the upgraded firmware to your mobile phone.
 The upgrade file, a zip file, is accessible from the downloaded open source code by following this directory: **RAK813-BreakBoard-master**>> **Doc**>> **Hex**>> **rak815_app_package.zip**.
 Copy this sample upgrade file to your mobile phone.